sc2923/Oxide-Barrier-Materials/README.md

 - Complete DFT input and output files (`DFT_data` folder) for all calculations reported in the manuscript
 - Separated in interstitial (`DFT_data/interstitials` folder) and vacancy (`DFT_data/vacancies` folder) calculations
   - interstitial calculation folders (`DFT_data/interstitials/Xx` folder where `Xx` is the element name of the host metal) contain the following files:
-    - `Xx_ion.in`         - input file for the relaxation of the supercell of the metal
+    - `Xx_ion.in`         - input file for the relaxation of the reference supercell of the bulk metal
-    - `Xx_ion.out`        - output file for the relaxation of the supercell of the metal
+    - `Xx_ion.out`        - output file for the relaxation of the reference supercell of the bulk metal
     - `Xx_oct.in`         - input file for the relaxation of the supercell of the metal with an octohedral oxygen interstitial
     - `Xx_oct.out`        - output file for the relaxation of the supercell of the metal with an octohedral oxygen interstitial
     - `Xx_tet.in`         - input file for the relaxation of the supercell of the metal with an tetrahedral oxygen interstitial